CeetronSolutions/setup-buildcache-action/README.md

 When making changes to this action:

+1. Run local validation: `./test-basic.sh`
-1. Create a pull request
+2. Create a pull request
-2. Ensure all automated tests pass
+3. Ensure all automated tests pass
-3. Test manually if needed using the manual test workflow above
+4. Test manually if needed using the manual test workflow above

 ## License